fernivy/docs/index.md

 ### Linux (Debian / Ubuntu)

-Go to the latest release on GitHub and download and depackage the `.deb` binary.
+Go to the <a href="https://github.com/fernivy/fernivy/releases/latest" target="blank">latest release on GitHub</a> and download and depackage the `.deb` binary.

 FernIvy has two dependencies when running on Linux: `linux-perf` (for measurement) and `python3` (for data processing).
 They are listed as dependencies in the `.deb` files, so running the following command after the depackaging should fix if they are missing: